-The TPS54361-Q1 device is a 60-V, 3.5-A, step down regulator with an integrated high side MOSFET.
+The TPS54361 device is a 60-V, 3.5-A, step-down regulator with an integrated high-side MOSFET.
 The device survives load dump pulses up to 65 V per ISO 7637.
-Current mode control provides simple external compensation and flexible component selection.
-A low ripple pulse skip mode and supply current of 152- μ A enables high efficiency at light loads.
-Shutdown supply current is reduced to 2 μ A when the enable pin is pulled low.
+Current-mode control provides simple external compensation and flexible component selection.
+A low-ripple pulse-skip mode reduces the no-load supply current to 152 $\mu$ A. Shutdown supply current is reduced to 2 $\mu$ A when the enable pin is pulled low.